 Their personal knowledge of each of our foster carers enables us to make excellent matches with children and young people.
-We have a Supervising Social Worker on duty each day who liaises with our fostering families and local trusts to organise introductory meetings and the plans for children to be placed with you.
+We have a Supervising Social Worker on duty each day who liaises with our fostering families and local trusts to organise plans for children to be placed with you.

 As our children and young people come from a wide range of backgrounds, they need different types of foster homes.
 When you are completing your assessment to be approved as a foster carer, we will discuss with you the different types of fostering placement.